gpeterson78/gpeterson78.github.io/README.md

 ### Version 2.3

-- Minorest of revision but since I farted it up again, I figured I need to learn my lesson and burn a minor version.
+- Smallest of revisions but since I farted it up again, I figured I need to learn my lesson and burn a minor version.

 ### Version 2.2